yanmendes/polyflow/README.md

-# Polyflow :microscope:
+# polyflow :microscope:

 ## Description

-`Polyflow` is a syntatic and semantic data mediator.
-The main goal of `Polyflow` is to create more accessible data models to users that need to use queries as part of their routine but aren't technology experts, such as researchers, PMs, marketing analysts.
+`polyflow` is a syntatic and semantic data mediator.
+The main goal of `polyflow` is to create more accessible data models to users that need to use queries as part of their routine but aren't technology experts, such as researchers, PMs, marketing analysts.
 Consider the following:

 Imagine that two data analysts, Bob and Alice, help stakeholders draw sales strategies.
 How do they compare their data, pipelines and results?
-They may have different logical representations (data stores) or even different conceptual models. `Polyflow` was designed to solve this problem in a simplistic way, providing a better experience to users such as Bob and Alice.
+They may have different logical representations (data stores) or even different conceptual models. `polyflow` was designed to solve this problem in a simplistic way, providing a better experience to users such as Bob and Alice.

 Imagine that Bob and Alice are interested in their **customers’ age, city and the amount they spent**.
 They are working in separate projects and, because of that, adopt different data models.